mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 nothing # hide
 ```

-Next, we modify the existing `Measurement` type as well as the `DcStateEstimation` type using add and update functions.
-We then immediately proceed to solve the state estimation problem:
+Next, modify the existing `Measurement` type as well as the `DcStateEstimation` type using add and update functions.
+Then, immediately solve the state estimation problem:
 ```@example WLSDCStateEstimationSolution
 updateWattmeter!(analysis; label = "Wattmeter 1", status = 0)
 updateWattmeter!(analysis; label = "Wattmeter 2", active = 0.1)